Excess and Exiguous Deaths Dashboard in Japan

 NEWS

-Data for all causes of death has been updated to June 2024, and data for major causes of death has been updated to April 2024.
+Data for all causes of death has been updated to July 2024, and data for major causes of death has been updated to May 2024.

 About the dashboard